chmouel/ftp-cloudfs/README.rst

   pip install ftp-cloudfs

-which will install ftp-cloudfs with all the dependences needed.
+which will install ftp-cloudfs with all the dependencies needed.

 On a Debian/Ubuntu the preferred way to install would be like this::